How to Become a Pediatric Patient Care Assistant

 Although a nursing assistant program is not a requirement for this field, many community colleges and vocational schools offer this program, which may result in a certificate or diploma.
 Programs typically cover the basics of assisting with patient care, including simple health monitoring tasks such as blood pressure and pulse.
 Cardiopulmonary resuscitation certification is usually a requirement prior to graduation.

-- Seek voluntary certification.
 While not required, obtaining a certification demonstrates knowledge of the field and may lead to a higher-paying or more distinguished job.
 Certification requirements vary from state to state, but generally involve completing a nursing assistant program and registration with a state board.
+Check local schools community colleges for training programs that lead to CNA, LPN or even RN certifications and licenses.